legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 Kernel pages is aka granular kernel*

-*This version appears to be more stable thant he 16K version built and suffers few issues so far for me.
+*This version appears to be more stable thant he 16K version built and suffers few issues so far for me except for virtio gpu/drm-kms-helper.
+Which I think I can downgrade to another GPU(or none) driver in UTM.

 See for yourself!
 Ready set go?